willf/pad/README.md

 A golang implementation of the [left-pad javascript library](https://www.npmjs.com/package/left-pad)

-I was inspired by [Stew's `left-cats`](https://github.com/stew/left-cats) who was inspired by [this article](http://arstechnica.com/information-technology/2016/03/rage-quit-coder-unpublished-17-lines-of-javascript-and-broke-the-internet/) to port this to Go.
+I was inspired by [Stew](https://twitter.com/StewOConnor)'s [`left-cats`](https://github.com/stew/left-cats), who was inspired by [this article](http://arstechnica.com/information-technology/2016/03/rage-quit-coder-unpublished-17-lines-of-javascript-and-broke-the-internet/), to port this to Go.

 This implementation will let you pad byte-strings and UTF-8 encoded strings